 Getting a tattoo is one of those decisions that you may not always think through, and you may not think about how that tattoo will fare over time.
 They are often an impulse decision that you make in the moment, only to regret it in the weeks, months, or years to follow.
 Sometimes, it’s not the tattoo itself you regret, and it may just not be a well-done piece of art.
 Depending on the tattoo artist you visited, it just may not live up to your standards.

 So, what happens when you’re left staring at a tattoo you no longer like or want?
 This is when people typically start to think about tattoo removal and whether it is right for them.
-To help you come to a decision of whether tattoo removal is right for you, let’s take a closer look at what’s involved in the process.
+To help you come to a decision of whether tattoo removal is right for you, let’s take a closer look at things to know about tattoo removal.

 Tattoo Removal Tends to Be Much More Involved than Getting the Tattoo